emcrisostomo/latency-simulation/blog-post.md

 When we ignore this, we tend to swing between two bad instincts:

-- **Overconfidence:** "Average latency is low, we're fine”.
+- **Overconfidence:** "Average latency is low, we're fine".
-- **Overcompensation:** "Variance is scary, let's scale up and keep utilization low”.
+- **Overcompensation:** "Variance is scary, let's scale up and keep utilization low".

 Both are expensive.
 Kingman gives us a third path: **quantitative realism**.